2017 Putt Putt and Lunch at Tautog's, Sat. May 20, 2017, 12:00 PM – 3:00 PM EDT - Click here to register

 to Benefit the Foodbank of Southeastern Virginia

 The 4th Annual Road Rallye to benefit the Foodbank of Southeastern Virginia was a great success.
-We will be presenting a check to the Foodbank at the Mayflower Marathon.
+We presented a check to the Foodbank at the Mayflower Marathon.

 Tom Williams, RI Foundation Chair, prepared a slideshow on the Rotary Foundation that is very informative.